Valais Panorama Bike 4. Binn – Brig

 Difficulty

-6:00 h
+6:00 hDescription

 Valais Panorama Bike (VPB) - stage 4

 The last day of the adventure begins at the stone arch bridge in the village of Binn.
 A gentle slope takes you as far as Heiligkreuz, where the almost 14-kilometre, 1,100-metre climb begins: first on an alpine track to Brunegge, then on a singletrack to Tanzbede.
 The final stretch to the pass will call on all your reserves.
 The sub-alpine landscape is arid and the colours change from pastel green to ochre as you climb.
 At the top, a magnificent view of the Simplon Pass and the highest peaks in Valais awaits you.
 After a well-earned rest, start the 12-kilometre, 1,900-metre descent, much of it on singletrails.
 Via Rosswald, the descent into the Ganter valley is exciting.
-Above Hobiel, cross a forest road to Schallberg and change at Riederwald onto a bisse trail.
+Above Schallberg, cross a forest road and change at Riederwald onto a bisse trail.
 From the bottom station at Ried-Brig, you’ll head for your final destination, the town of Brig and its imposing Stockalper Castle.

 Our favorites